-This will take place on Saturday 9th April 2022 at the Cabaret Bar, The Pleasance, Edinburgh.
+This event took place on Saturday 9th April 2022 at the Cabaret Bar, The Pleasance, Edinburgh.

 Our first fundraising event of the year, the ‘Introduction Night’ is a traditional event when our newly elected Edinburgh Captain and Edinburgh Lass are introduced.
 These highly coveted roles are filled by elected candidates, who will be presented with their titled Sashes, installing them in their roles as the City of Edinburgh’s Principals for the Edinburgh Riding of the Marches.